Zihuatanejo

-There are two possible origins for the name Zihuatanejo.
+The name Zihuatanejo has two possible origins.
 One origin might be from the Purépecha language meaning "water of the yellow mountain"; another possible origin might be from Nahuatl (Cihuacan) meaning "place of women."
 Cihuacan, or "place of women", refers to the western paradise of the Nahuatl universe, the home of the "goddess women".
 According to tradition, these women arose in the afternoon to lead the sun at dusk to the realm of the dead, Mictlan, to give a dim light to the dead.
 "De Azueta" is in honor of José Azueta, who died fighting a U.S. incursion into the country in Veracruz in 1914.

-Zihuatanejo spent most of its history until recently as a sleepy fishing village.
+Zihuatanejo spent most of its history until recently as a fishing village.
 The federal government's decision to develop the nearby resort in the 1970s has had major implications for both the city and municipality of Zihuatanejo.
 The area is now the third most-visited area in Mexico, after Cancún and Puerto Vallarta, and the most popular for sports fishermen.
 Zihuatanejo's population jumped from 6,887 to 37,328 by the early 1990s.
 Recently, a new highway called the Autopista Siglo XXI was built to connect Zihuatanejo with Morelia, cutting the travel time from Mexico City to about six hours.

+Zihuatanejo was notably mentioned in the 1994 film The Shawshank Redemption, in which the protagonist Andy Dufresne (played by Tim Robbins) escapes from prison to Zihuatanejo, followed by his friend and fellow prisoner, Ellis Boyd "Red" Redding (played by Morgan Freeman) who later joins him.
+The actual filming location for the film's closing reunion scene was the Sandy Point National Wildlife Refuge on the island of Saint Croix in the US Virgin Islands.